qnkhuat/gochess/README.md

 - [ ] Hint moves

 # Disclaimer
 I'm building this project while learning Go.
-So any Comments on code quality + logic will be much appricated!
+So any Comments on code quality/logic will be much appricated!

 Please add your comment in this [issue](https://github.com/qnkhuat/chessterm/issues/1) if you have any!